 Flat feet is when one or both feet have no arches or arches that are very low.
-This can cause feet to lie fully flat on the ground, which can impair a person’s posture and cause pain and discomfort.
+This can cause feet to lie fully flat on the ground, which can impair a person’s posture.
+Flat feet may also cause pain and discomfort.

 Doctors may refer to flat feet as fallen arches or pes planus.
 When a person has flat feet, there is usually a gap beneath the inner part of the foot when a person stands, as the arch raises off the ground slightly.
 Things to know about flat feet include the following:

 - Children can get flat feet, but they usually outgrow the condition.

 - Adults who develop flat feet usually have an underlying condition that is affecting their feet.

 - The symptoms include pain, swelling, or stiffness affecting the arch of the feet, legs, and sometimes the back.